 - AI-powered answers using GPT integration.
 You can integrate Slack with your existing Knowledge Base, automatically suggest relevant KB articles for new questions, save Slack discussions into the KB with a single click, and generate automatic responses to customer inquiries, creating a seamless, efficient, and automated support process within the app.

 - SLA alerts and Slack insights about response times and other service metrics.
-When a ticket risks violating service agreements, detailed analysis of response times, and metrics on overall service performance, you can enable automatic reminders on Slack to ensure that the necessary attention and resources are allocated promptly to meet the SLA.
+When a ticket risks violating service agreements, you can enable automatic Slack reminders to ensure the necessary attention and resources are allocated promptly to meet the SLA.

 - Automation, like out-of-office responses and CSAT surveys upon ticket closure.
-ClearFeed's auto response feature provides out-of-office responses to manage customer expectations during non-business hours or staff unavailability.
+ClearFeed's auto-response feature provides out-of-office responses to manage customer expectations during non-business hours or when staff are unavailable.
 You can also automate the delivery of Customer Satisfaction (CSAT) surveys after ticket resolution, ensuring smooth customer interactions and valuable feedback for service improvement.

 Related Read: Learn how ClearFeed helps manage customer expectations with Automated OOO replies